guardian/recommendations/scheduled-jobs.md

 ### Multi-instance apps (e.g. EC2 in an auto-scaling group)

 `crontab` and similar solutions won't always be suitable for multi-instance apps.
-For example, if you have more than one instance but only need to run the scheduled task once (common if the task has side effects, like sending email).
+For example, if you have more than one instance but only need to run the scheduled task once (common if the task has side effects, like sending email).[^1]

 In this case, if the task can be triggered via a request to a HTTPS endpoint then the app's load balancer can ensure that at most one instance of the app receives the request and runs the task.